-The suit was settled in 2006 with a confidential settlement agreement but not before a judge compelled Cosby to answer questions under oath.
+It was settled in 2006 with a confidential settlement agreement but not before a judge compelled Cosby to answer questions under oath.

 The district attorney’s office then cited “new evidence” from the deposition to reopen the case and brought the charges against Cosby.

-That new evidence, according to prosecutors, centers on a question from Constand’s attorney Dolores Troiani and Cosby’s response during the sworn testimony:
+That new evidence, according to prosecutors, centers on a question from Constand’s civil attorney Dolores Troiani and Cosby’s response during the sworn testimony:

 Q. “When you got the Quaaludes, was it in your mind that you were going to use these Quaaludes for young women that you wanted to have sex with?”